Kosmos 1408: Reactions

 The US State Department accused Russia of having targeted Kosmos 1408 during an anti-satellite weapon test, using a ground-based missile against their own defunct satellite, saying that it was "dangerous and irresponsible".
 On 15 November the Russian foreign minister, Sergei Lavrov, stated that there was no risk to the ISS or other peaceful uses of space.
 On 16 November, Sergei Shoigu, the Russian minister of defence, acknowledged that the destruction of the satellite was due to a Russian missile test, but argued that it posed no threat to any space activities.

 NASA administrator Bill Nelson stated that: "With its long and storied history in human spaceflight, it is unthinkable that Russia would endanger not only the American and international partner astronauts on the ISS, but also their own cosmonauts."
 He added, "Their actions are reckless and dangerous, threatening as well[sic] the Chinese space station and the taikonauts on board."

+Three Chinese astronauts of Shenzhou 13 were aboard Chinese space station then.
+Spokesperson of the Ministry of Foreign Affairs of China said it's too early to make any comments on this incident, answering during the press conference on November 16th.

 The Secure World Foundation, a U.S. think tank, called upon the United States, Russia, China, and India to declare unilateral moratoriums on further testing of their anti-satellite weapons.